pietervdvn/Lang/README.md

 Semantic Analysis
 -----------------

-The next step in the compiler pipeline, where typechecking happens
+The next step in the compiler pipeline, where typechecking happens and unclear error messages live.

 Interpreter
 -----------